Installation

 mkdir dirigent && cd dirigent

-Next, clone the repository into a folder named after the version you want, enter that directory, and checkout the correct version:
+Next, clone the repository into a folder named after the version you want, enter that directory, and checkout the correct version (3.3.1 is used here as an example):

 git submodule update --init --recursive

-This command will clone the submodules inner-tracker-tests, icicle, felis, and resthub-dev. inner-tracker-tests is a repository containing standardised settings for Ph2 ACF scans. felis is the interface used for uploading data to the Panthera database. resthub-dev is the API used to provide access to the module database.``icicle`` is particularly important as it is used for controlling instruments.
+This command will clone the submodules inner-tracker-tests, icicle, felis, resthub-dev, and of course, Ph2 ACF.
+An expert user may wish to checkout specific commits of each of these submodules before installation. inner-tracker-tests is a repository containing standardised settings for Ph2 ACF scans. felis is the interface used for uploading data to the Panthera database. resthub-dev is the API used to provide access to the module database. icicle is particularly important as it is used for controlling instruments.
+Expert users may already be maintaining their own Ph2 ACF installs.
+To avoid compiling Ph2 ACF again, this submodule can be ignored by first running:

 Python environment